25Ericcheong/go-fundamentals/README.md

 }
 ```

 - `range` returns two values; the index and value.
-In this case, `_` from the code is ignored since it is not used.
+In this case, `_` from the code is ignored since it is not used
+- Interestingly, a function expecting a `[5]int` as an argument type and is passed with a `[4]int` will not compile.
+This can be the same as passing an `int` into a function as an argument that expects a `string`.
+- Due to that, `slices` would usually be used instead because it does not encode the size eof the collection and instead can have any size.

 ## About Tests